-Veterans: Montana’s Veteran-Directed Care program is offered through the Fort Harrison, MT VA Medical Center.
+Veterans: The Veteran Directed Care program is offered through the Fort Harrison, MT VA Medical Center.

 Non-Medicaid: Nebraska offers four state-funded, non-Medicaid programs.
-However, only the Disabled Persons and Family Support program provides compensation for caregiving expenses, with a maximum monthly spend of $300.
+However, only the Disabled Persons and Family Support program provides compensation for caregiving expenses, with a maximum monthly spend amount.

-Medicaid: The Nebraska Aged & Disabled Medicaid Waiver and the Nebraska Medicaid Personal Assistance Services program both allow seniors to choose their care providers as well as the type of care that best fits their needs.
-Non-spouse family members of Medicaid-eligible older adults can receive payment for services.
+Medicaid: The Nebraska Aged & Disabled Medicaid Waiver allows seniors to choose their care providers as well as the type of care that best fits their needs.
+Non-spouse family members of Medicaid-eligible older adults may receive payment for services.

-Non-Medicaid: Those in Nevada who aren’t eligible for Medicaid may qualify for Nevada’s Community Option for the Elderly.
+Non-Medicaid: Those in Nevada who aren’t eligible for Medicaid may qualify for Nevada’s Community Options Program for the Elderly.
 Certain family members may receive compensation for care services, with a state-regulated hourly wage.

-Medicaid: Nevada offers three Medicaid-funded programs.
-Nevada Medicaid Personal Care Services allows seniors to select any eligible caregiver, including select family members.
+Medicaid: Nevada offers three Medicaid-funded programs, but only Nevada Medicaid Personal Care Services allows seniors to select any eligible caregiver, including select family members.
 Payments and taxation are handled by an intermediary service organization.

-Veterans: If your loved one is a veteran, contact the Nevada Department of Veteran Services for more information about the Veteran-Directed Care program.
+Veterans: If your loved one is a veteran, contact the Nevada Department of Veterans Services to see if they qualify for the Veteran Directed Care program.

 Medicaid: No New Hampshire Medicaid programs compensate family members as primary caregivers — however, friends and neighbors of qualifying elderly adults may be eligible.

-Veterans: The Manchester, NH VA Medical Center sponsors the state’s Veteran-Directed Care program.
+Veterans: The Manchester, NH VA Medical Center offers the state’s Veteran Directed Care program.

 Non-Medicaid: New Jersey offers the New Jersey Assistance for Community Caregiving program as an option for non-Medicaid assistance.
 Family members, spouses, and adult children are all eligible to receive payment for attendant care, household chores, and transportation.
 Funds for mobility devices and minor home modifications may be available.